lphohmann/LumHER2E_characterization/README.md

 ## Mutational enrichment analysis
 ### Description
 The enrichment of mutations in the subgroups was investigated to identify potential drivers specific to the luminal HER2E subgroup.
 For each gene the mutational frequency was calculated for the three subgroups and subsequently Fisher’s exact tests in combination with false-discovery rate for multiple testing correction were employed to assess significance (p  0.05).
-For SCAN-B expressed somatic variants similar to Brueffer et al. were used, and for METABRIC mutational calls from a targeted NGS DNA-based panel (24).
+For SCAN-B expressed somatic variants similar to Brueffer et al. were used, and for METABRIC mutational calls from a targeted NGS DNA-based panel.
 ### Associated Scripts
 * mut_analyses.R